 There were overall significant differences (p<0.05) in total feed intake of fish fed the experimental diets (Table 5).
-The highest total feed intake on formulated diets were observed in fish fed 100% by-catch diet and the control diet (commercial feed), both with a total feed intake of 8.2g (Table 5).
-The lowest total feed intake (6.6g) was observed in 100% fish meal diet.
+The highest total feed intake on formulated diets was observed in fish fed the 100% by-catch diet and the control diet (commercial feed), both with a total feed intake of 8.2g (Table 5).
+The lowest total feed intake (6.6g) was observed in the 100% fish meal diet.

-The best FCR was obtained from fish fed 100% by-catch (4.9), followed by 100% by-products (5.0), and the least FCR was for fish on the 100% fish meal (6.2).
+The best FCR was obtained from fish fed the 100% bycatch diet (4.9), followed by the 100% by-products diet (5.0), and the least FCR was for fish on the 100% fish meal diet (6.2).
 There were significant differences (p<0.05) in FCR of fish that were fed experimental diets.

 There were significant differences (p<0.05) in protein efficiency ratio in fish that were fed the experimental diets.
-The 100% by-catch diet had the highest protein efficiency ratio (2.8), followed by 50% by-products (2.7), while the 100% fish meal diet performed poorly (2.3).
-The 100% by-catch diet was the best diet and was not significantly different (p\0.05) from the commercial control diet which had a PER of 2.9.
-PER increased with a decrease in crude fibre, fat and nitrogen free extract content in the formulated feeds.
+The 100% by-catch diet had the highest protein efficiency ratio (2.8), followed by the 50% by-products diet (2.7), while the 100% fish meal diet performed poorly (2.3).
+The 100% by-catch diet was the best diet and was not significantly different (p[°]0.05) from the commercial control diet, which had a PER of 2.9.
+PER increased with a decrease in crude fibre, fat, and nitrogen-free extract content in the formulated feeds.

-Growth performance of fish
+Growth Performance of Fish

-Table 6 shows growth performance of 0. niloticus fish fed from the experimental diets.
-There was a significant difference (p°0.05) in growth performance of fish fed from different experimental diets (Table 6).
-Fish that were fed 100% by-catch diet attained more weight compared to all other formulated diets with a mean weight gain of 1.70 $\pm$ 0.42g, while fish on the commercial control diet had a mean weight gain of 1.78 $\pm$ 0.21g (Table 6).
+Table 6 shows the growth performance of O. niloticus fish fed the experimental diets.
+There was a significant difference (p°0.05) in growth performance of fish fed different experimental diets (Table 6).
+Fish that were fed the 100% by-catch diet attained more weight compared to all other formulated diets, with a mean weight gain of $1.70 \pm 0.42g$, while fish on the commercial control diet had a mean weight gain of $1.78 \pm 0.21g$ (Table 6).
 Notably, the control diet was not statistically different from the 100% by-catch and 100% by-products diets in terms of weight gain (Table 6).

-Specific growth rate of the fish that were fed experimental diets were significantly different (p<0.05).
-100% by-catch had the highest specific growth rate of 1.23% followed by 100% by-product diet.
-Hundred percent fishmeal had the least specific growth rate of 0.92%.
-There was no significant difference (p>0.05) between the 100% by-catch diet and the control diet (commercial diet) which had a specific growth rate of 1.26%.
+Specific growth rates of the fish that were fed experimental diets were significantly different (p<0.05).
+The 100% by-catch diet had the highest specific growth rate of 1.23%, followed by the 100% by-product diet.
+The 100% fishmeal diet had the least specific growth rate of 0.92%.
+There was no significant difference (p>0.05) between the 100% by-catch diet and the control diet (commercial diet), which had a specific growth rate of 1.26%.
 Both the control diet and the 100% by-catch diet were significantly different (p<0.05) from all the formulated diets.

 The growth curves of O.niloticus for the whole experimental period are illustrated in Figure 1.
 The separation of the different treatments became apparent during the second week of the experimental period.
-At the end of the first week, growth of fish were almost the same but after eleven weeks of culture, the growth curves for all the treatments had not levelled.
+At the end of the first week, the growth of fish was almost the same, but after eleven weeks of culture, the growth curves for all the treatments had not levelled off.